Henk A. M. J. ten Have

-Henk Antonius Maria Johannes ten Have (born 1951) is Professor emeritus at the Center for Healthcare Ethics at Duquesne University in Pittsburgh, U.S.A. where he has been Director since 2010.
+Henk Antonius Maria Johannes ten Have (born 1951) is a Dutch ethicist.
+He is Professor emeritus at the Center for Healthcare Ethics at Duquesne University in Pittsburgh, United States where he has been director since 2010.
 Previously, he served in UNESCO as Director of the Division of Ethics of Science and Technology (2003–2010).
 His recent works are: Global Bioethics—An Introduction (2016), Vulnerability—Challenging Bioethics (2016), Encyclopedia of Global Bioethics (2016), and Wounded Planet (2019).

 Biography

-Henk ten Have was born in Voorschoten, the Netherlands in June 1951.
+Henk ten Have was born in Voorschoten, Netherlands in June 1951.
 After completing his secondary school (grammar school, 'alpha') in May 1969 he started studying medicine at the University of Leiden and was awarded the Medical Degree in April 1976.
 In 1978 and 1979 ten Have worked as a physician in the Municipal Health Services (GG&GD) in the city of Rotterdam.
-In June 1982, Henk ten Have was appointed as part-time Instructor at the State University of Limburg in Maastricht, the Netherlands.
+In June 1982, Henk ten Have was appointed as part-time Instructor at the Maastricht University in Maastricht, the Netherlands.
 In January 1983 he was awarded the PhD degree in philosophy at the University of Leiden.
 In July 1985 he was appointed professor in philosophy at the State University of Limburg.
 In September 1991 Henk ten Have was appointed to the Catholic University of Nijmegen (now Radboud University Nijmegen) as Professor of Medical Ethics.
 He became involved in many public debates as well as expert committees in the area of healthcare ethics and healthcare policies.
 He was also appointed as member of the newly founded Central Committee on Research involving Human Subjects (CCMO) in the Netherlands (1999–2003), and served in the Ethical Issues Review Panel of WADA (World Anti-Doping Agency) (2006–2008).

 In September 2003, ten Have moved to UNESCO (United Nations Educational, Scientific and Cultural Organization) in Paris as Director of the Division of Ethics of Science and Technology.
 Shortly after he had arrived, the member states invited the Director-General to explore the possibility of developing a universal declaration of global bioethical principles.
 Under his guidance, the International Bioethics Committee drafted the text and carried out consultations in many countries and with various stakeholders.
 The Universal Declaration on Bioethics and Human Rights was unanimously adopted by all member states of UNESCO on 19 October 2005.
 Since then, ten Have has set up several UNESCO programs to implement the Declaration, such as the Ethics Education program, the Global Ethics Observatory, and the National Bioethics Committees program.
 Retiring from UNESCO in 2010, ten Have was appointed in July 2010 as Director of the Center for Healthcare Ethics at Duquesne University in Pittsburgh, U.S.A.
 He retired in 2019.